Texas Realtors Residential Lease

 (d) The tenant’s notice under Subsection (a) must be in writing only if the tenant’s lease is in writing and requires written notice.

 Prop.
 Code Sec.
-92.053.
+92.053(a-b).
 Burden of Proof

-(b) If the landlord does not provide a written explanation for delay in performing a duty to repair or remedy on or before the fifth day after receiving from the tenant a written demand for an explanation, the landlord has the burden of proving that he made a diligent effort to repair and that a reasonable time for repair did not elapse.
+[T]he tenant has the burden of proof in any action to enforce the landlord’s duty to repair under Section 92.052.
+[However, if] If the landlord does not provide a written explanation for delay in performing a duty to repair or remedy on or before the fifth day after receiving from the tenant a written demand for an explanation, the landlord has the burden of proving that he made a diligent effort to repair and that a reasonable time for repair did not elapse.

-The tenant has no ready remedy or recourse under the TXR lease if the landlord fails to make routine repairs.
+Under Texas law and the TXR lease, the tenant has no ready remedy or recourse if the landlord fails to make routine, ordinary repairs.
 There are no lease provisions to cite, no steps for a tenant to take, no regulatory body with which to file a complaint.
 Meanwhile, full rent continues to accrue.
-Unless a repair materially affects the physical health or safety of an ordinary tenant (an extreme case), a Texas landlord can take months to perform routine repairs—or avoid making such repairs at all.

 Tenant’s Repair and Deduct Remedy

 The remedy of repair and deduct is seldom effectively invoked in the real world—not just because it is cumbersome to execute but because most families are forced out by a serious habitability issue by the time this remedy can be implemented.
-They are already living somewhere else.
-Also, tenants understandably hesitate to spend their own limited funds on a property owned by a wealthier landlord, particularly when the repair involves thousands of dollars.
-Finally, by the time repair and deduct becomes available, the parties are almost always personally at odds and the situation has collapsed into acrimony and threats of litigation.
-Neither party is interested in working together anymore.
-Accordingly, as a practical tenant tool, the repair and deduct statute is sub-optimal and largely ineffective.
+Also, tenants understandably hesitate to spend their limited funds on a property owned by a wealthier landlord, particularly when the repair (say, an air conditioning unit) involves thousands of dollars.

-TENANT’S DUTIES AS TO REPAIRS AND MAINTENANCE
+TENANT’S DUTIES OF REPAIR AND MAINTENANCE

 (1) keep the Property clean and sanitary;